TuneParams-ai/platform-frontend/README.md

 # Set to 'true' to enable coupons, 'false' to disable
 # When disabled, coupon input will not appear in checkout
 REACT_APP_ENABLE_COUPONS=true

+# Enable or disable the progress tracking system
+# Set to 'true' to enable progress tracking, 'false' to disable
+# When disabled, progress bars and tracking will not be visible
+REACT_APP_ENABLE_PROGRESS_TRACKING=true
 ```

 **Note:** When `REACT_APP_ENABLE_COUPONS=false`, the coupon input will be completely hidden from the checkout process, and the admin coupon manager will show a warning banner indicating that the system is disabled.

+**Note:** When `REACT_APP_ENABLE_PROGRESS_TRACKING=false`, progress bars will be hidden from the user dashboard, course details, and admin enrollment views.
+The admin progress manager will show a warning banner indicating that the system is disabled.

 ## Deployment